Terms and Conditions

-Thank you for being part of the NASW community.
-To ensure the best possible experience for all members, we have established some basic rules for our community, which members must review and accept in order to participate.
+Thank you for being part of MyNASW, the National Association of Social Workers (NASW) members-only online community.
+To ensure the best possible experience for all members who use MyNASW, we have established some basic rules for our community, which users of this community must review and accept to participate.
 Please take a moment to acquaint yourself with these important rules.

 Code of Ethics

 Foremost, we look to the NASW Code of Ethics to shape interactions in our community.
-The Code is the standard for defining the values and principles that guide decision-making and everyday professional conduct of social workers and social work students in all practice areas, functions and settings.
-In our member community, we agree to adhere to the Code of Ethics in all of our interactions.
+The Code of Ethics is the standard for defining the values and principles that guide decision-making and everyday professional conduct of social workers and social work students in all practice areas, functions, and settings.
+In our member community, we agree to adhere to the Code of Ethics in all our interactions.
 Additional specific expectations are listed below.